firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 ## Using Firebase SDKs from static frameworks

 A static framework is a bundle containing static libraries and other resources.
-When a static binary is built it is not necessary to link any static or dynamic dependencies into the binary because presence of the dependencies will be verified when the whole app is linked.
+When a static binary is built, it is not necessary to link any static or dynamic dependencies into the binary because presence of the dependencies will be verified when the whole app is linked.
 This means that both the static framework/library and your app will be able to "share" symbols (which is basically what we need).

-The main downside of this approach arises when the static framework using Firebase is used from e.g. an app and its extension.
+The main downside of this approach arises when the static framework using Firebase is used from, for example, an app and its extension.
 In this case, in contrast to a dynamic embedded framework, a copy of the static framework will be added to both the app and each extension.
 It doesn't lead to any symbol collisions, but it does increase the download size of your app.